106210049/SerDes-PHY/README.md

 Cross coverage: Combine payload and source direction.

-All the system verilog design files of various sub components, encoder(8b/10b) , PISO(10b), SIPO, decoder(10b/8b), and the TOP module along with a basic randomized testbenh are provided in the RTL folder.
-The SerDes.sv is the main SerDes design file, the Duplex_Top.sv file instantiaties this and connects the serializer with deserializer for verification purposes.

 ## SerDes High Level Block
  <img src="Image/Quad-lane Full duplex Serializer_Deserializer(SerDes)-SerDes Block Diagram.drawio.png" width="700" >